jlleongarcia/jlleongarcia/content/blog/dev-gith-gists.md

 draft: false
 tags: ["Dev"]
 url: 'github-gists'
-summary: 'How to use Github gist as free image hosting'
+summary: 'How to use Github and Github gist as free image hosting.'
 ---

 In VSCode, the **source control graph** can guide you on whats going on.